SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 > *Errors or typos?
 Topics missing?
 Hard to read? <a href="https://docs.google.com/forms/d/e/1FAIpQLScIt3ffetkaKW3gDv6FDk7CfUTNYP_HGmqQotSTtj2htKkVBw/viewform?usp=pp_url&entry.1739714854=https://maas.io/docs/troubleshooting-common-maas-issues" target = "_blank">Let us know.</a>*

+## VLAN Issues and Rack Controller Configuration

+**Problem:**
+Users encounter issues with VLANs not being utilized on any rack controller, leading to problems with DHCP and network connectivity.

+**Solution:**
+To troubleshoot and resolve VLAN issues in MAAS, follow these steps:

+1. **Configure VLAN Interfaces:**
+   - Ensure that VLAN interfaces are correctly configured on the rack controller with proper IDs, links, and IP addresses.
+Use `netplan` to apply configurations:
+     ```bash
+     sudo netplan apply
+     ```

+2. **Define Subnets Properly:**
+   - Verify that subnets are defined correctly in MAAS for each VLAN.
+Check that the network, gateway, and DNS information are accurately entered.

+3. **Physical Connections:**
+   - Confirm that the rack controller is physically connected to the appropriate networks and VLANs.
+If using a managed switch, ensure that ports are configured for the correct VLANs.

+4. **Check MAAS Logs:**
+   - Review rack controller logs for any errors related to VLANs or DHCP:
+     ```bash
+     tail -f /var/log/maas/*.log
+     ```

+5. **Force Network Re-detection:**
+   - Remove and re-add the rack controller in MAAS to force it to re-detect available networks and VLANs.

+6. **Test DHCP on Single VLAN:**
+   - Enable DHCP on one VLAN at a time to identify any working configurations.

+7. **Static IP Address:**
+   - Consider setting a static IP address on the VLAN interface to avoid DHCP conflicts.

+8. **Restart Rack Controller:**
+   - Restart the rack controller to ensure it reconnects correctly to MAAS and the VLANs.

+9. **Reinstall Rack Controller:**
+   - As a last resort, reinstall the rack controller following the official documentation to resolve any networking issues:
+     - Ensure the rack controller is not installed on the same machine as the region controller.

+10. **DHCP Forwarding Considerations:**
+    - If using DHCP forwarding on the router, ensure that the rack servers on the VLAN can still communicate with the DHCP server.

+By following these steps, users can troubleshoot and resolve issues with VLAN utilization on rack controllers in MAAS, ensuring proper network configuration and connectivity.

 ## Releasing Old DHCP Leases

 **Problem:**